 The Trust has adopted a Distribution Plan under Rule 12b-1 ("Rule 12b-1 Plan") of the 1940 Act with respect to the Funds' Class 3 shares.
 The Rule 12b-1 Plan permits the Funds to pay the Distributor, as the Funds' principal underwriter, for expenses associated with the distribution of Class 3 shares of the Funds.
 Under the Rule 12b-1 Plan, the Distributor is paid an annual fee of 0.25% of the average daily net assets of Class 3.
 All Rule 12b-1 Plan payments received by the Distributor shall be held to be used solely for distribution-related expenses and shall not be retained as profit by the Distributor.
 Accordingly, no compensation is payable by the Funds to the Distributor for such distribution services.
 However, Milliman has entered into an agreement with the Distributor under which it makes payments to the Distributor in consideration for its services under the Distribution Agreement.
 The payments made by Milliman to the Distributor do not represent an additional expense to the Funds or their shareholders.

-Prior to the Trust's most recent fiscal year ended December 31, 2021, the Funds had not commenced operations and thus the Distributor had not received any distribution fees under the Rule 12b-1 Plan and the Funds had made no expenditures using these fees.
+As of the Trust's most recent fiscal year ended December 31, 2022, the Funds paid the below amounts under the Rule 12b-1 Plan.